skip to Main Content

 Introduction – Patent Prosecution

-Patent Prosecution is not merely a process of interaction between an Applicant and/or his Legal Representative and a Patent Office with respect to the patentability of a patent, but, for the Applicant, it is also a test of legal and technical competence that it believes the Legal Representative possesses.
-Patent prosecution is highly individualized and reflects the underlying skill set of each Attorney as the prosecution process itself involves a high level of technical negotiation and interpretation of specific terminologies with the patent office, which in the end has high-impact value for the client.
+Patent Prosecution is not merely a process of interaction between an Applicant and/or their Legal Representative and a Patent Office with respect to the patentability of an invention; for the Applicant, it is a test of the legal and technical competence they believe their Legal Representative possesses.
+A legal representative should have a high level of technical and legal understanding and expertise to prosecute patents, which ultimately provides significant value to the client.

-The Indian Patent Office follows a well-defined patent prosecution system that includes several deadlines and other documentary requirements.
+The Indian Patent Office follows a well-defined patent prosecution structure, outlined in the Patent Act, 1970 and the Patent Rules, 2003, which stipulate several deadlines and other documentary requirements.
 In most cases, such deadlines begin with the priority date of the patent application.
-The patent prosecution procedure in India begins with the filing of a patent and continues until the invention is examined and registered.
+The patent prosecution procedure in India begins with the filing of an application for grant of a patent and continues until the application is refused or granted.
+Throughout the process, maintaining compliance with statutory timelines and procedural requirements is crucial to avoid lapses that could jeopardize the patent grant.

 Patent Examination

-Following the filing of a patent in India, a separate request for patent examination via Form 18 must be filed with the Indian Patent Office.
-This request can be filed at the time of patent application filing or at any time within 48 months of the earliest priority date.
-Some patent applicants intend to postpone the patent prosecution procedure for commercial reasons, as the claimed invention may require some time to be fully embodied as a commercially viable product.
+Following the filing of a patent in India, a separate request for patent examination via Form 18/18A must be filed with the Indian Patent Office.
+This request can be filed at the time of patent application filing or at any time within 31 months of the earliest priority date, according to the recent amendments.
+Some applicants intend to postpone the filing of a request for examination for commercial reasons, such as to evaluate commercially viability of the invention.

-As a result, such applicants can take advantage of the 48-month deadline and file the patent examination request a few months or years after the patent filing date.
+As a result, such applicants can take advantage of the 31-month period and file the examination request a few months or years after the patent filing date.
 Some patent applicants, on the other hand, desire to expedite the patent examination process by filing such examination requests along with the patent application.
 When combined with a request for early publication, this can cut the patent prosecution time by about 18 months.

 Patent Application – First Examination Report (FER)

-The contents of the patent application are examined by the patent examiner to determine novelty, inventive step (non-obviousness), and industrial applicability.
-The patent office then provides a list of objections known as the first examination report (FER) or the office action.
-The patent applicant must respond to a First Examination Report (FER) within 12 months of the issuance.
+The contents of the patent application are examined by the patent examiner to determine subject-matter eligibility, novelty, inventive step (non-obviousness), industrial applicability.
+The examiner also checks whether the formal requirements, as laid out in the Act and Rules, are complied with.
+The patent office then provides a list of objections in the form of a report known as the first examination report (FER).
+The patent applicant must respond to a First Examination Report (FER) within 6 months from the issuance of the FER.
+However, the deadline can be further extended up to a certain time period.

 Patent Issuance

-The examiner grants the patent after receiving a suitable response from the applicant.
-A hearing may be required in various instances.
-Furthermore, after receiving a response to FER, the examiner may issue additional office actions, which must be responded to by the applicant in a timely manner in order to progress to the grant stage.
+The Controller may grant the patent after receiving a suitable response from the applicant.
+If the response filed by the applicant does not satisfy the requirements laid down by the Act, the Controller shall offer an opportunity for a hearing and decide the case on its merits.
+Furthermore, after receiving a response to the FER, the examiner may issue additional examination reports, known as Subsequent Examination Reports (SER), which must be responded to by the applicant in a timely manner in order to progress to the grant stage.

-The duration of a patent in India is 20 years from the date of filing in India for both ordinary and conventional patent applications, and 20 years from the date of filing of an international PCT application for PCT national phase patent applications.
-Following the grant of a patent, a renewal fee must be paid in respect of the third year forward to the twentieth year, and it must be paid before the relevant years expire.
-The pending annuity as of the date of the grant must be paid within three months of the date of grant.
+The term of a patent in India is 20 years from the date of filing an application for grant of patent in India for both ordinary and conventional patent applications, and 20 years from the date of filing of an international PCT application for PCT national phase patent applications.
+Following the grant of a patent, a renewal fee must be paid in respect of the third year through to the twentieth year, and it must be paid within the deadline.
+The pending annuity as of the date of the grant must be paid within three months from the date of grant.

 If the renewal fee is not paid within the prescribed time, the patent will be revoked, and during the period between revocation and restoration, the patent owner cannot take any action against any infringement of the invention.
 Our patent prosecution team at IIPRD, comprised of experienced and dedicated professionals with international experience, has been assisting clients in efficiently handling patent applications during prosecution and securing patent grants.